More Details

 The wet polyurethane process begins by applying a special mixture known as a coagulated base to a material or substrate using various resin systems.
 Here's what happens: polyurethane, diluted with solvents or water, is applied on a roll similar to a glue stick.
 Once the fabric is loaded into the machine, it moves through and gets coated with PU.
 After coating, the fabric is then placed in an oven to dry.

 As the fabric dries, the solvents evaporate, leaving behind a solid layer of polyurethane.
 This method produces a flexible and thin coating.
-However, it requires careful handling because the solvents can release VOCs—harmful vapors—while drying.
+However, it requires careful handling because the solvents can release VOCs (volatile organic compounds), which are some harmful vapors while drying.

 Both PU (Polyurethane) fabric and PUL (Polyurethane Laminate) fabric come from polyurethane, but there's a key difference between them.
 PU fabric is a broad term for any fabric that has a polyurethane coating.
 On the other hand, PUL fabric specifically refers to fabrics that have been laminated with a polyurethane layer.